hicsail/notification-service/README.md

 git clone git@github.com:hicsail/notification-service.git
 </pre>

-2. In order to run/develop the cloned Microservice project, please ensure your environment:
+2. In order to run/develop the cloned Microservice project, please ensure that your environment meets the following requirement:

 <li> The notification service uses Node.js v16